Last Updated on 23/01/2023 by Saffron & Herbs

-Iranians traditionally eat Sabzi Polo with a fried or smoked ‘mahi sefid’ (‘white fish’, the Caspian kutum or Caspian white fish which, as the name suggests, inhabits the Caspian Sea).
-It’s usually served with pickled garlic, other traditional pickles (‘Torshi’), Salad Shirazi and ‘Naranj’ – a tart and slightly bitter orange, which we squeeze over the fish and rice like a lemon adding a citrus note to the dish.
+Iranians traditionally eat Sabzi Polo with a fried or smoked ‘mahi sefid’ (‘white fish’, the Caspian kutum or Caspian white fish which inhabits the Caspian Sea).
+It’s usually served with pickled garlic, other traditional pickles, Salad Shirazi and ‘Naranj’ – a tart and slightly bitter orange, which we squeeze over the fish and rice like a lemon adding a citrus note to the dish.
 You can buy Naranj from your local Middle-Eastern supermarket.
-Sainsbury’s has also recently been stocking Naranj (bitter Seville marmalade oranges).
+Sainsbury’s also stock Naranj (bitter Seville marmalade oranges) during the season.
 Kuku Sabzi is also served alongside the rice on the day, a great alternative should fish not be your thing.

 Norooz – Persian New Year and the First Day of Spring (Northern Hemisphere)

-Other than eating food centred around fresh herbs (Ash Reshteh, Sabzi Polo ba Mahi, Kuku Sabzi), the festivities and rituals we observe are focussed on letting go of the winter and all the negativity that may be associated with it and looking forwards to new life, prosperity and the general optimism brought by the spring and then the summer months.
+The festivities and rituals we observe are focussed on letting go of the winter and all the negativity that may be associated with it.
+We look forward to new life, prosperity and have great optimism which is brought by spring and then the summer months.

 In the lead up to the the New Year celebrations, many Iranians will undertake a ritual familiar to many – the ‘Spring Clean.’
 I always do a major spring clean and this year was no exception.
 By day 3 into my efforts my house was messier than when I started, but by the end of the process I felt physically and mentally lighter from the purge of the clutter and the deep clean of the house.